Optical Computing

 Quantum computing embraces photonic hardware

-Photonic approaches to quantum computing gain traction, thanks to the simplicity of the hardware compared to superconducting approaches and their compatibility with light-based quantum and classical communication technology.
-The technology also enables new analogue computing paradigms that significantly boost scientists’ ability to model some complex phenomena.
+Photonic approaches to quantum computing gain traction, thanks to the simplicity of the hardware compared with superconducting approaches and their compatibility with light-based quantum and classical communication technology.
+They also enable new analogue-computing paradigms that significantly boost scientists’ ability to model some complex phenomena.

 25-yearhorizon